Nokod/PBAnalyzer/README.md

 ### Scripts
 The script's runner does not require any permissions or credentials.
 However, before execution, a Power BI admin needs to export a list of embed codes in your organization.

-- `EmbedCodeAnalyzer`: This module analyzes data sources of Power BI reports that are shared to the web.
+- `PublicReportsAnalyzer`: This module analyzes data sources of Power BI reports that are shared to the web.

 ### requirements
 To execute this script, a Power BI admin must export a CSV file with all your organization's "Embed Codes."